 CNYMUN is a two-day Harvard style Model United Nations conference with over 500 students in annual attendance.
 Our conference brings schools and their students together from all over Central New York.
-Over the course of two days delegates solve global issues through substantive debate supplemented by phenomenal guest speakers from Syracuse University and surrounding organizations.
-CNYMUN is one of the largest high school-run MUN conferences on the east-coast, organized by the Fayetteville-Manlius Model UN club.
+Over the course of two days delegates solve global issues through substantive debate.
+For the past 41 years, CNYMUN is one of the largest high school-run MUN conferences on the east-coast, organized by the Fayetteville-Manlius Model UN club.
 We are also one of the longest running high school-run Model UN Conferences.
-This year we are celebrating our 37th anniversary!
-In our model setting, students write resolutions for important issues which they feel passionate about solving as done in the real United Nations.
-Generously hosted by Syracuse University, CNYMUN is an opportunity, regardless of experience, for high school students to develop invaulable debate and speaking skills while solving the world's most prevalent issues.
+CNYMUN is an opportunity, regardless of experience, for high school students to develop invaluable debate and speaking skills while solving the world's most prevalent issues.

 THE EDGE OF A FRONTIER